JeffersonLab/clas12-mcgen/README.md

 cd clas12-mcgen
 make
 ```
-*Starting with some later versions of ROOT, if it is moved after it's built, then linking against it doesn't always appear to work.
-Hopefully there is some way to address that properly, either with some environment variables or updates to the dependents' build system or ROOT itself.
-Meanwhile the `$ROOTSYS` above must be where it was originally built (e.g. cannot be its final destination on CVMFS).*
+_Starting with some later versions of ROOT, if it is moved after it's built, then linking against it doesn't always appear to work.
+Hopefully there is some way to address that properly, meanwhile the `$ROOTSYS` above must be where it was originally built (e.g. cannot be its final destination on CVMFS).
+A centos8 build of ROOT is available at `/work/clas12/users/baltzell/Linux_Centos8...` that can be used for building clas12-mcgen in the container.
+Its exact path must be /srv/root-6.22.06-build in the container!_

 *Similarly, some generators (clas12-elSpectro) that leverage ROOT do not work at runtime if moved after compilation.
-A workaround for that is setting `$ROOT_INCLUDE_PATH`.*
+A workaround for that is setting `$ROOT_INCLUDE_PATH`, and that is done in the CVMFS environment module for clas12-mcgen.*

 ### Dependencies/Requirements